Slave-spin approach to the Anderson-Josephson quantum dot: RPA-Corrections to Mean-Field Theory

 At $T=0^+,$ we find

 N.B. here $m_x$ is a function of $U$ and of $\phi.$ The incoherent term is given by

 At $T=0^+,$

 Figure~\ref{josephson_current} shows the resulting Josephson current from the left lead as a function of the phase difference $\phi_L-\phi_R=2\phi.$ We only show the region $\phi_L-\phi_R\in \qty[0,\pi],$ with the reminder that the supercurrent is an odd function in the phase difference and has a period of $2\pi.$ Moreover, we compare the RPA result to the mean-field one.
-Since the Josephson current is mostly carried by the subgap states, the contribution from the high-energy features is expected to be small and the RPA corrections do not change the mean-field result significantly.
+Since the Josephson current is mostly carried by the subgap states, the contribution from the high-energy features is expected to be small.
+RPA corrections do not change the mean-field result significantly for small values of $U/\Delta$ but tend to decrease the value of the critical current as the interactions grow stronger.

 The $0-\pi$ transition as a function of the phase is expressed as an abrupt jump of the supercurrent to zero.
 The rounding of the jump is a numerical artifact due to a finite imaginary part $\eta=10^{-6}W$ used in the definition of the spectral functions.
 As our method does not capture the proximity effect in the doublet phase, the off-diagonal component of the dot Green's function becomes zero there.
 As a consequence, both components of the Josephson current are always zero in the doublet phase, while the physical behavior would be a change of sign and a decrease in magnitude.